 Our campus consists of multiple educational opportunities to support the needs of our students.
-Most of our 9th-12th grade students attend the standards-based, college preparatory, Daily Program which follows a Block Schedule format.
-For students interested in an alternative learning platform, we offer a rigorous, college-prep, Independent Study Program with coursework provided through Edgenuity and the district's Learn @ Home Program.
+Most of our 10th-12th grade students attend the standards-based, college preparatory, Daily Program which follows a Block Schedule format.
+For students interested in an alternative learning platform, we offer a rigorous, college-prep, Independent Study Program with coursework provided through APEX Learning.

 If you are interested in finding out more about Murrieta Canyon Academy, please see the "About Us" section or the Tab on the school website.

 Contact our school to set-up an informational meeting with our counseling team.